 Advice and Information Service

-In October 2019, Birmingham Mind started its Helpline providing advice and information to people experiencing mental health, their families, professionals and the wider public.
+The Birmingham Mind Helpline provides advice and information to people experiencing mental health difficulties, their families, professionals and the wider public.
 The service is open 24hrs a day, everyday.
 The Helpline is operated by Birmingham Mind between 9am – 11pm.

 The helpline can also offer advice, information and signposting relating to health and social care and a range of other issues.